 b) The letter issued by the High Commission giving details of your lost/stolen passport

 c) A copy of the police report for lost/stolen passport

 d) Your official flight itinerary and/or letter from airline on which you arrived, verifying the date and place you entered India

-- The Singapore High Commission is unable to intervene in Indian visa requests.
+- The Singapore High Commission is unable to intervene in the application requests.
 The FRRO officials will be in the best position to advise you on how long the process will take.